2.A.37 The Monovalent Cation:Proton Antiporter-2 (CPA2) Family

 glutathione-S-conjugates (GS-X) formed in the presence of electrophiles.

 GSH and GS-X bind to overlapping sites on Kef, which are located in a

 cytosolic regulatory domain (Healy et al. 2014).

-Interestingly, this family proliferated in plants such as Araidopsis thaliana. but is rarely found in metazoans (Bock et al. 2006).
+Interestingly, this family proliferated in plants such as Araidopsis thaliana where there are 28 members that may function in pollen development, germination, and tube growth (Sze et al. 2004), but they are rarely found in metazoans (Bock et al. 2006).
 These plant proteins probably arose from their bacterial homologues (Chanroj et al. 2012) and privide functions such as osmotic adjustment and K+ homeostasis during pollen development (Sze et al. 2004).
 These family members show very similar 3-D folds to CPA1 family members, and this structure is called the NhaA-fold (Czerny et al. 2016).
 H+ pumps, counter-ion fluxes, and cation/H+ antiporters, including CPA2 family members, are probably interlinked with signaling and membrane trafficking to remodel membranes and cell walls (Sze and Chanroj 2018).